mmu-webdesign/IWD-web-term2/rwd-week-1.md

 - Remember to keep the full size original images - always edit copies.

+## Copyright

+### Images

+As a developer you should be aware of how copyright affects your work.

+Many students mistakenly feel that they can use any image that they find through Google in their own work.
+Most images will be copyright protected, meaning you would need permission of the owner before using anything you find.

+We are encouraging you to create and use your own media.
+If you do use a non-original image then we would like you to use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image) because we know these are copyright free.

+You should always credit the creator.

+### Code

+It is too easy to use someone elses code.
+We expect you to develop your own code (based on what we supply) because you are trying to learn the basics of HTML, CSS and little JavaScript.
+Copying and pasting won't help.

+If you feel you want to use someone elses code you need to find out if you can explicitly do this.

+Code that can be shared often has explicit instructions in comments.
+Much code is open source but you need to check.
+Likewise most code in online tutorials is free to use.

+* As a student you should only use code that explicitly allows re-use.
+* You must credit the author/source.
+* You should only use code you understand - tutors will not debug it for you.
+* You must not use code from another students submission.

+Finally you should evaluate the efficiency of any code you use.
+Is it well written or does it take a hundred lines to do what should be done in 5 lines?

+For more information on Copyright read the UK government's document - [Copyright Notice: digital images, photographs and the internet](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf)

+It is also worth learning about [Creative Commons](https://creativecommons.org/) and how this can be used to share and protect your own creative output.
+Watch the [Creative Commons introduction video on YouTube](https://youtu.be/dPZTh2NKTm4).

 ## Notes

 Try to have your text ready for Week Two and images for Week Three.